MusarrafAM/2-LFS---JavaScript-/README.md

 <!--!
 Important = JS is a synchronous single-threaded language. -->

+To handle async operations we can user callbacks, promisess, or async away methods.
+Eg asynch operatiohs - setTimeout, setInterval, Fetch

 single threaded = can only execute one command at a time. synchronous single-threaded = can only execute one command at a time in a specific order. which means it can only go to the next line once the current line has been finished executing.